European mouflon

 The European mouflon (Ovis aries musimon) is a feral subspecies of the primitive domestic sheep.
-It was originally found only on the Mediterranean islands of Corsica and Sardinia, but has since been introduced into many other regions of Europe.
-It is not to be confused with Ovis gmelini, also called the mouflon, which is found in Western Asia and is also ancestral to modern domestic sheep.
+It is found in Europe and western Asia.
+It is originally from western Asia.

 Description

 Male mouflon are known as rams and the females as ewes.
 The young animals are known as lambs.

 Appearance

 European mouflon have a body length of up to 120 cm, a shoulder height of 90 cm, a weight of 25 to 40 kg for ewes, 35 to 55 kg for the ram.

 The European mouflon has a smooth hairy coat, the rams are fox red-brown in the summer, usually with a whitish saddle patch, the ewes are brownish.
 Both sexes are darker in winter.
 The rams have helix-shaped horns up to 80 cm long; females have no horns on Sardinia, but on Corsica they have smaller horns that are slightly curved towards the rear.

 Senses

 As an animal whose ancestors used to live in open terrain above the tree line, the eyesight of the mouflon is well developed.
 Its laterally-located eyes allow the mouflon to scan a wide arc without turning its head.
 In older rams, the field of view may be restricted by the position of the horn tip.
 As a result, rams begin to wear down these horns.
 Their binocular vision is limited to a relatively small facial arc of 60 percent; only in this area can they see any depth of field; in the rest of their visual arc, mouflon can mainly just perceive movement.
 If mouflon are disturbed by a movement in their lateral field of vision, they turn their head toward the object, thereby locating it within the depth of the landscape.
 Only then do they try to gain additional information by testing the wind and their sense of hearing, in order to assess the level of danger posed by the disturbance.
 People may be seen at distances of up to 1,000 metres.
 Their sense of sight also plays a significant role in the cohesion of the herd.
 Mouflon who have lost their connection to their herd, search for it by rapidly running back and forth.
 Only then do they use their smell to follow the herd.
 Hearing plays a role in the maintenance of the social relationship between the members of the herd.